 UNH TWC Program Overview

 - Full time internship: Students are referred to placement sites according to their interests and career goals, then choose from those that offer internships.
 Check out our list of sample placements.
-Interns work full time, 4 or 4 1/2 days per week.
+Interns work full time, 4 days per week.
 All are guaranteed to be 80% substantive work!

-- The Leadership Forum: All students participate in this Monday afternoon seminar, which is a series of events, lectures, embassy visits, projects, and includes completing an academic portfolio.
+- The LEAD Seminar: All students participate in this Friday programming, which is a series of events, lectures, embassy visits, projects, and includes completing an academic portfolio.
 This is the seminar that, when paired with the internship, makes the experience worthy of UNH academic credit.

 - One Evening Class: Students are required to enroll in one evening course.
 TWC employs faculty from local colleges and well establised professionals to teach a variety of courses.
 UNH awards four credits for this class.